 TYPES OF CHOLEDOCHAL CYSTS

-Choledochal cysts are congenital conditions involving cystic dilatation of bile ducts.
+Choledochal cysts are congenital conditions involving cystic

 They were classified into 5 types by Todani in 1977.